 “As the Father has loved me, I have also loved you.
 Remain in my love.” — John 15:9

-Being committed to your sport can make you to do some crazy things.
-Let’s spend a few minutes talking about how much you love your sport and what that looks like in your life.
+Being dedicated to your sport can cause you to do some crazy things.
+Let’s spend a few minutes talking about how much you love your sport and how that plays out in your life.

-- What is the hardest thing you have given up so that you can be better at your sport?
+- What is the hardest thing you have given up for your athletic career?

 These four symbols are an easy way to tell the Gospel to your friends.
 The first symbol is a heart which stands for God’s love for us.
 The division sign stands for sin, and when sin entered the world, it separated us from God.
 The cross stands for Jesus’ sacrifice, which provided a way for us to be reunited with God.
 Then last is a question mark.
 This is where each person must decide if they believe the first three symbols are true.
 Each person gets a chance to have Jesus in their life, but they must choose to follow Him in their own heart.